Skip to Main Content

 • If you fail to make the minimum required transactions each month, you’ll only earn a flat rate of 250 points for paying your rent.

-The biggest standout is the requirement that you use the card at least five times per month to earn the maximum amount of points.
-This means you can’t just use the card for one rent payment each billing cycle if you want maximum value.
-You’ll need to use it for four more transactions.
-If you’re pairing this card with another card that earns generous dining rewards, make sure to use the Bilt card for four small transactions in addition to your rent payment.
-This strategy will help you maximize all of your cards without sacrificing rewards potential.
+The most significant requirement is remembering to use the card at least five times per month to earn the maximum number of points.
+This means you can’t just use the card for one rent payment each billing cycle if you want to maximize value — you’ll need to use it for four more transactions.

 Redemption: Flexible point transfers and redemptions

-The Bilt Rewards program provides a variety of different options to redeem your points, like using the Bilt Travel portal to book flights, hotels, car rentals and more.
+The Bilt Rewards program offers various options for redeeming your points, like using the Bilt Travel portal to book flights, hotels, car rentals and more.
 But what makes the card even more unique is that you can use your points to cover rent or save up for a down payment on a home.
-You can also transfer your points to one of Bilt’s 16 transfer partners.
+You can also transfer your points to one of Bilt’s 18 transfer partners.
 These programs include:

 • Aer Lingus AerClub